th-otto/tos1x/README.md

   the usual unix cc switches, and translates them to call the various alcyon executables.

+- bin/win32:
+  Same tools as above, but compiled for windows (32bit).
+Can be used from an MSYS2 or cygwin environment.

 - include:
   Include files for the C compiler.
 Only a few of them are actually needed for TOS itself, most of them are only needed to build the